BalikVista/BalikVista/README.md

 - 👀 I’m interested in Programming
 - 🌱 I’m currently learning C#
 - 💞️ I’m looking to collaborate on
-- 📫 How to reach me from Skype.
+- 📫 Reach me from Skype.
 My Skype name: live:.cid.78f4acab15ce4da6
+Also i have Xbox.
+My Xbox GamerTag: the driver2008
+My mail address: kaandemirel3458@hotmail.com

 <!---
 BalikVista/BalikVista is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.